ghc/ghc/hadrian/README.md

 #### Documentation

-To build GHC documentation, run `build docs`.
-Note that finer-grain documentation targets (e.g. building only HTML documentation or only the GHC User's Guide) are currently not supported.
+To build all GHC documentation, run `build docs`.
+This includes

+* Haddock documentation for all libraries
+* The user guide (PDF and HTML)
+* The man page

+In order to only build haddock document there is the `build docs-haddock` target.

+Alternatively,
+you can use the `--docs` CLI flag to selectively disable some or all of the documentation targets:

+- `--docs=none`: don't build any docs
+- `--docs=no-haddocks`: don't build haddocks
+- `--docs=no-sphinx`: don't build any user manual or manpage
+- `--docs=no-sphinx-html`: don't build HTML versions of manuals
+- `--docs=no-sphinx-pdfs`: don't build PDF versions of manuals
+- `--docs=no-sphinx-man`: don't build the manpage

+You can pass several `--docs=...` flags, Hadrian will combine their effects.

 #### Source distribution